Investors in the Easterly ROCMuni High Income Municipal Bond Funds Should Contact Wolf Haldenstein Immediately as Lead Plaintiff Deadline is September 22nd

 NEW YORK, Aug.
-01, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that purchasers of Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund (the “Easterly ROCMuni Fund”) (NASDAQ: RMJAX; RMHVX; RMHIX) shares between May 5, 2023 and June 12, 2025, inclusive (the “Class Period”),
+05, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that purchasers of Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund (the “Easterly ROCMuni Fund”) (NASDAQ: RMJAX; RMHVK; RMHIX) shares between May 5, 2023 and June 12, 2025, inclusive (the “Class Period”),

 PLEASE CLICK HERE TO SUBMIT YOUR CONTACT INFORMATION